jacraul/todo-bank-app/README.md

 - *Database*: PostgreSQL / MySQL

 ## Team
-- *Team Members*: Balba Tudor-Neculai, Raul Jac-Anton
+- *Team Members*: Balba Tudor-Neculai, Raul Jac-Anton (team leader)

+## Tasks
+- Task1: Select the theme and the story for the project
+- Task2: Research for the project, interviews with other teams, UX persona + Figma
+- Task3: Transform the user stories in Trello cards
+- Task4: Start programming in Springboot